KVQuant: Towards 10 Million Context Length LLM Inference with KV Cache Quantization: Sensitivity-Weighted Non-Uniform Quantization Ablations

 \section{Sensitivity-Weighted Non-Uniform Quantization Ablations}

-\tref{tab:nuq-vs-nf} shows perplexity evaluation results across different LLaMA, LLaMA-2, and Mistral models on Wikitext-2 using nf3, nuq3, and nuq3 without using sensitivity-weighting.
-These results demonstrate the benefits of our sensitivity-weighted non-uniform quantization approach, relative to NormalFloat quantization \cite{dettmers2023qlora}, as we achieve consistent accuracy improvements of up to 0.32 perplexity across different models (with particularly pronounced improvements for larger models).
-For 3-bit quantization with the LLaMA-7B model, we observe a 0.33 perplexity improvement relative to uniform quantization.
-The gains relative to uniform quantization are particularly noticeable for 3-bit, where the benefits of non-uniform quantization are more pronounced due to the reduced precision.
+\tref{tab:nuq-vs-nf} shows perplexity evaluation results across different LLaMA, Llama-2, and Mistral models on Wikitext-2 for different datatypes, including nuq3, nuq3 without using sensitivity-weighting, as well as nuq3 with sensitivity-weighting but without accounting for the per-channel scaling factors when performing k-means.
+We observe particularly noticeable gains relative to uniform quantization for 3-bit and 2-bit quantization, where the benefits of non-uniform quantization are more pronounced due to the reduced precision.
+These results demonstrate the benefits of our sensitivity-weighted non-uniform quantization approach relative to NormalFloat quantization \cite{dettmers2023qlora}, as we achieve consistent accuracy improvements of up to 0.33 perplexity across different models.
 These results also demonstrate the necessity of our sensitivity-weighting approach in order to derive performant non-uniform datatypes using a k-means based approach.

-\fref{fig:FW-ablation} shows the relationship between the Fisher information and the normalized activation values for the LLaMA-7B model.
-For the Value matrices, we observe that the average Fisher information is higher close to the middle, which leads to quantization centroids being pulled closer to the center of the distribution.
-For the Key matrices, we observe that the average sensitivity across different magnitudes is relatively constant, which leads to wider spacing for the centroids.
-These results show that using Fisher information to derive a sensitivity-weighted per-layer datatype allows for better representation of Keys and Values.
+Additionally, we observe distinct benefits when also accounting for the per-channel scaling factors when performing k-means.